drfoxvet/drfoxvet-net/site/content/post/wolves-and-all-wildlife-belong-in-our-democracy-and-their-protectors.md

 tags:
   - Wolves
 ---
-Wolves and All Wildlife Belong in Our Democracy: And their Protectors.
+Wolves and All Wildlife Belong in Our Democracy: And Their Protectors.

                                      By Dr. Michael W. Fox Wolves lived for generations long before us in Nature’s economic democracy as a family, pack and clan-centered and supported species, much like the indigenous Anishinaabe peoples who came into North America millennia later.
 They came to know and regarded the wolf as a kindred spirit sharing many valued human traits of kinship, cooperation and survival skills worthy of reverential respect.